Padre Pio Shrine: History

 Padre Pio Shrine began as a small chapel along Maharlika Highway in Barangay San Pedro.
 The 10 barangays comprising the proposed parish were under the pastoral care of the St. Thomas Aquinas Parish in the poblacion of Santo Tomas, Batangas.
-Months after the canonization of St. Padre Pio in 2002, the first of his first-class relics was entrusted to the proposed parish by Rev. Fr.
-Cesar Acuin, OFMCap.
+Months after the canonization of Padre Pio in 2002, the first of his first-class relics was entrusted to the proposed parish by Fr.
+Cesar Acuin, O.F.M.
+Cap.

-On 28 June 2003, the Parish of St. Padre Pio of Pietrelcina was canonically erected by Lipa Archbishop Gaudencio Rosales, D.D.
+On June 28, 2003, the Parish of St. Padre Pio of Pietrelcina was canonically erected by Lipa Archbishop Gaudencio Rosales.
 It is the first parish in the Philippines under the patronage of the Capuchin saint.
 Dale Anthony Q. Barretto-Ko was installed as its first pastor.

 Due to the growing number of devotees and parishioners from nearby barangays and towns that the chapel could not accommodate, a 1.6 ha agricultural land also in Barangay San Pedro almost a kilometer away from Maharlika Highway was donated to the Archdiocese of Lipa by a generous couple, Ernesto and Adelaida Gonzaga, where a new and larger church would be built.
 Dr. Isabel Malvar-Villegas donated a 200 m parcel of land that would be used as a right of way from the barangay road leading to the site.
 Groundbreaking ceremonies took place in 2006 and a temporary chapel of nipa leaves and bamboo was built at the new site.

-On 23 December 2008, Lipa Archbishop Ramon Arguelles elevated the parish church as the Archdiocesan Shrine of St. Padre Pio.
+On December 23, 2008, Lipa Archbishop Ramon Arguelles elevated the parish church as the Archdiocesan Shrine of St. Padre Pio.
 A year later, Joselin C. Gonda has been appointed to take over the administration of the parish and the construction of the church at the new site.